locustio/locust/docs/running-in-debugger.rst

 - Place breakpoints
 - Select a python file or a scenario (ex: ```examples/basic.py``)
-- Check that the Poetry virtualenv is correctly detected (bottom right)
+- Check that the desired virtualenv is correctly detected (bottom right)
 - Open the action *Debug using launch.json*.
 You will have the choice between debugging the python file, the scenario with WebUI or in headless mode
 - It could be rerun with the F5 shortkey